Ada-Rhodes/RiskyRovers/README.md

 If you have questions or issues, please contact Dr. Ada-Rhodes Wish at ada-rhodesshort@unomaha.edu

-# Licensing
-Risky Rovers is available under the CC BY 4.0 license.
-It should be attributed as "*Risky Rovers*, by Wish et al, GitHub, CC BY 4.0"
 # Credits
 Primary Investigator/Publisher:
 - Dr. Ada-Rhodes Wish